RapidFireAI/Articles/HuggingFace-Cookbooks/rapidfire-sft-multiconfig-training.md

 ### What Happens During Execution

-1. **Config Expansion**: 4 configurations are created from the 2×2 grid
+1. **Config Expansion**: 4 configurations expand into 4 runs (one run per configuration)
-2. **Chunk-based Scheduling**: Data is split into 4 chunks; all configs train on each chunk before moving to the next
+2. **Chunk-based Scheduling**: Data is split into chunks; all runs train on each chunk before moving to the next
 3. **GPU Swapping**: Models efficiently swap in/out of GPU memory at chunk boundaries
 4. **Real-time Metrics**: View all training curves simultaneously in the dashboard
-5. **IC Ops Available**: Stop underperformers early, clone promising configs with tweaks
+5. **IC Ops Available**: Stop, Resume, Clone-Modify, or Delete any run mid-training

 ![GPU Scheduling Comparison](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/rapidfireai_intro/gantt-2gpu.png)
 *Sequential vs. Task Parallel vs. RapidFire AI: The adaptive scheduler maximizes GPU utilization across multiple configs and GPUs.
 The bottom row shows IC Ops in action—stopping, cloning, and modifying runs mid-flight.*